PDRN vs Ferulic Acid: Which Is Better for Your Skin?

 What is the main difference between PDRN and Ferulic Acid?

 PDRN works through DNA fragment signaling to activate cellular repair and regeneration at a fundamental level.
-Ferulic Acid stabilizes vitamin c/e and provides additional antioxidant protection.
-While both can benefit skin health, they work through completely different pathways.
+Ferulic Acid relies on a different pathway: Stabilizes vitamin C/E and provides additional antioxidant protection While both can benefit skin health, they work through completely different mechanisms.

 Can I use PDRN and Ferulic Acid in the same routine?